vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_cert_options.md

 This example `vic-machine create` command deploys a VCH with the following configuration:

 - Provides a wildcard domain, `*.example.org`, for the client systems that will connect to this VCH, for use as the Common Name in the  server certificate.
-This assumes that there is a DHCP server offering IP addresses on VM Network, and that those addresses have corresponding DNS entries such as `dhcp-a-b-c.example.com`.
+This assumes that there is a DHCP server offering IP addresses on the public network, and that those addresses have corresponding DNS entries such as `dhcp-a-b-c.example.com`.
 - Specifies an empty folder in which to save the auto-generated certificates.
 - Sets the certificate's `organization` (`O`) field to `My Organization`.
 - Generates a certificate with a key size of 3072 bits.